Lately I’ve had an abundance of women, from all walks of my life, talk to me about coming off the oral contraceptive pill.

 If you’re not going to be 100% committed, don’t take this path, but I have to say that for me, vigilance when it comes to protecting myself from getting pregnant is nothing, compared to what I was dealing with while I was taking the pill (and in the ensuing post-pill years).
 It’s worth some thought.
 ESPECIALLY if you want to be a mama.

 Do the work for YOUR hormones, and YOUR hormones will work for you when you want them to.

 Please, don’t underestimate just how powerful your precious female hormones are when it comes to how you feel EVERY SINGLE DAY.
 If you know you don’t feel good on the pill, and you want to come off it, seek support.
 If you’ve had trouble coming off it, seek support.
 There IS a way to get you back in balance.

-If you’d love some personalised 1:1 assistance with YOUR health and hormonal picture, come on over to find out how you can work with me.
-All sessions are via Skype, so it doesn’t matter where you are in the world!
+If you’d love some personalised 1:1 assistance with YOUR health and hormonal picture, come on over to find out how you can work with me – either in-person in Melbourne, or via Skype!

 If you’d love to find out more, email me >> firstname.lastname@example.org.